 Aquarium of the Pacific Homeschool Days

-This year, on September 14 and 15, the Aquarium of the Pacific invites all homeschool networks, students, parents and teachers to their first Homeschool Days of the season!
+This year, on September 7 and 8, 2021the Aquarium of the Pacific invites all homeschool groups, students, parents and teachers to their first Homeschool Days of the season!
 Homeschool Days run from 9:00 am – 12:00 pm.
-Advance reservations are required and the cost is $6.00 per person.
-Tickets may be purchased here one month in advance of the event.
+Advance reservations are required and the cost is $9.00 per person.
+Tickets may be purchased here in advance of the event.